zehguilherme/mobile-senac-bauru/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request
+6. After the merge of your pull request is done, you can delete your branch.

 ## 📝 License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/zehguilherme/mobile-senac-bauru/blob/master/LICENSE) for more information.
+See the [LICENSE](LICENSE) for more information.

 ---